My-Git-Lab/FSL-inv-SP/README.md

 torch.save(net1, "YOUR PATH AND MODEL.pth")
 ...
 ```
 You can use your own training data and different hyper-parameter combinations.
-At the same time, for the convenience of readers' reference, we uploaded our own pre-trained model, and you can also use ***small case/pre-trained model.pth***
+At the same time, for the convenience of readers' reference, we uploaded our own pre-trained model, so you can also use ***small case/pre-trained model.pth***

 2): use ***fine-tuning.py*** to get more accurate results.